nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Copies the emails of currently displayed persons into your clipboard.

 Format: `copy`
+>Note: The application ignores any extraneous parameters as we assume they are typos.

 * Use `list` or `find` to get the list of people you would like to email.
 * The emails are copied into your clipboard such that you may easily broadcast emails